netdata/netdata/health/REFERENCE.md

 `DURATION` accepts `s` for seconds, `m` is minutes, `h` for hours, `d` for days.

-#### Alarm lines `green` and `red`
+#### Alert lines `green` and `red`

 Set the green and red thresholds of a chart.
 Both are available as `$green` and `$red` in expressions.
-If multiple alarms define different thresholds, the ones defined by the first alarm will be used.
-These will eventually visualized on the dashboard, so only one set of them is allowed.
-If you need multiple sets of them in different alarms, use absolute numbers instead of `$red` and `$green`.
+If multiple alerts define different thresholds, the ones defined by the first alert will be used.
+Eventually it will be visualized on the dashboard, so only one set of them is allowed If you need multiple sets of them in different alerts, use absolute numbers instead of `$red` and `$green`.

 Format: